CyberOptics Corporation (CYBE)'s Financial Results Comparing With Novanta Inc. (NASDAQ:NOVT) | New Business Observer

 |33.48%

-For the past year CyberOptics Corporation had bearish trend while Novanta Inc. had bullish trend.
+For the past year CyberOptics Corporation has -23.71% weaker performance while Novanta Inc. has 33.48% stronger performance.

 Summary